 Design tip: When creating your design, consider the flow of your Instagram Stories: How will the graphics run together and combine with video content?

-Below are some Instagram Stories tips to help you boost engagement and create professional looking designs every time:
+Image: Parents magazine have made their customized GIFs a talking point Below are some Instagram Stories tips to help you boost engagement and create professional looking designs every time:

 Consistency is key when it comes to top-notch content, so when you’re working with images, stick to the same photo filters.
 Instagram offers numerous pre-set filters and settings to adjust contrast, brightness, tint, color saturation and more.